 - RESPONSIBLE BUSINESS

-The Electricity Alliance Central (EAC) is a consortium between Morgan Sindall, ABB and Atkins to deliver major enhancements to the UK’s electricity transmission infrastructure.
+The Electricity Alliance Central (EAC) is a consortium between Morgan Sindall Infrastructure, ABB and Atkins to deliver major enhancements to the UK’s electricity transmission infrastructure.

 Typical works include the design, construction and commissioning of 132kV, 275kV and 400kV substations and associated civil engineering infrastructure including low voltage mechanical and electrical elements.
 The schemes vary in complexity and scale and range from £10 million to £120 million in value.